QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 The details of all of these are irrelevant, but if you are talking to people about performance, they will inevitably through out all of these concepts.
 There are a few important lessons to keep in mind:

-- Leave writing kernels to the experts.
+1. Leave writing kernels to the experts.
 Even simple sounding algorithms can be very complicated to make high performance.
-- Your intuition about performance of code is probably going to be wrong.
+2. Your intuition about performance of code is probably going to be wrong.
 If you use high quality libraries, you don't need to use your intuition.
-- Don't get distracted by the jargon or acronyms above if you are reading about performance.
+3. Don't get distracted by the jargon or acronyms above if you are reading about performance.
+But see point 1 if you try to implement it.

 Row and Column-Major Ordering
 -----------------------------